Electron volt energy resolution with ptychography using a broadband continuum spectrum: Reciprocal and real space constraints for energy resolving ptychographic imaging: theory and simulations

-The simulated achromatic ptychography setup is shown in Fig.\ref{fig:CDI_ptycho}-B).
+The simulated achromatic ptychography setup is shown in Figure \ref{fig:CDI_ptycho}-B).
 A circular illumination with diameter W= 5$\upmu $m is scanned across a sample.
-The diffraction pattern is recorded on a detector of width D at a distance L. The illumination at the sample is identical for the two energies $E_1$ and $E_2$ in terms of phase front and modulus, as produced by a pinhole. $E_1=$ 10 keV is kept constant and $E_2$ is varied between 10.01 and 13 keV.
-The list of simulated energies $E_2$, the corresponding energy differences $\Delta E= E_2 - E_1$, the calculated energy spread limited resolution $d_{S}$ based on Eq. \ref{eqn:d_min_Spence}, and the details of the geometry are summarised in Table \ref{table:sim_para}.
+The diffraction pattern is recorded on a detector of width D at a distance L. The illumination at the sample is identical for the two energies $E_1$ and $E_2$ in terms of phase front and modulus, as produced by a pinhole. $E_1=$ 10 keV is kept constant and $E_2$ is varied between 10.01 keV and 13 keV.
+The list of simulated energies $E_2$, the corresponding energy difference $\Delta E= E_2 - E_1$, the calculated energy spread limited resolution $d_{S}$ based on equation (\ref{eqn:d_min_Spence}), and the details of the geometry are summarised in Table \ref{table:sim_para}.
+For the reconstruction of the dual-energy datasets we used as initial guess the probes retrieved from the single energy reconstructions.
 The results are shown in Figure \ref{fig:pinhole}.
-For the reconstruction of the dual-energy datasets we used as initial estimates the probes retrieved from the single energy.
 The algorithm separates $E_2= $13 and 11 keV from $E_1=$10 keV (Figure \ref{fig:pinhole} A-B).
-Some residual mix between the two energies is observed for $E_2=$10.1 keV (Figure \ref{fig:pinhole} C), while the separation fails for $E_2=10.01$ keV (Figure \ref{fig:pinhole} D).
-Having simulated an achromatic illumination, there is no difference for $E_1$ and $E_2$ in sample plane.
-The code can rely only on detectable difference in the detector plane.
-Therefore, the energy separation is achieved if
+Some residual mix between the two energies is observed for $E_2=$10.1 keV (Figure \ref{fig:pinhole} C), while the separation fails for $E_2=10.02$ keV (Figure \ref{fig:pinhole} D).
+Figure \ref{fig:pinhole}-F present the results in terms of root mean square error (RMSE) between the PIM reconstructions and the single energy reconstructions, by plotting the RMSE as a function of the ratio $d_{S} /\ d_{min}$.
+This confirms that, the energy separation is successful (low RMSE) when the reciprocal space condition (\ref{eqn:d_min_Spence}) is satisfied, that is $d_{S}/\ d_{min}>1$, and fails otherwise.
+Having simulated an achromatic illumination, there is no difference for $E_1$ and $E_2$ in sample plane (real space constraint, condition (\ref{eq:spencePtychoRS2}) not satisfied).
+PIM relies only on the modeled difference at the detector plane (reciprocal space constraint, condition (\ref{eq:spencePtycho})).

-and fails otherwise (see Figure \ref{fig:pinhole}-E and -F).
-To go further in energy resolution a stronger key is needed.
-In the next section we explore the effects of introducing diversity in the probes at the different energies using chromatic optics.